ChernayaKoshka/EasyHttp/README.md

 [![NuGet Badge](https://buildstats.info/nuget/FsEasyHttp)](https://www.nuget.org/packages/FsEasyHttp/)

 ## What?
 This package was/is designed to fill in a Remoting gap that the amazing project [Bolero](github.com/fsbolero/Bolero) has.
 That gap being that the remoting doesn't work unless it is defined on the server as well.
 This means that integrating Bolero into your server/client meant redefining or reworking your APIs.
-This project bridges that gap by functioning similarly to Bolero's Remote API definitions, but instead can hit any arbitrary HTTP-based API instead.
+This project bridges that gap by functioning similarly to Bolero's Remote API definitions, but instead can hit any arbitrary HTTP-based API.

 ## Enough talk, let's see some documentation!
 All of the public (and most of the private) API exposed by the package is available through XML documentation (viewable through intellisense).
 But, here's a quick example using my [echo server](https://github.com/ChernayaKoshka/EchoServer) as an endpoint (any server with a reachable API will do).